UK mitochondrial disease trials and research studi… Page 2

 UK trials and research studies

-When it comes to mitochondrial disease, The Lily Foundation are a key link between families and scientists.
-In fact, we like to think of ourselves as the bridge between the clinical and the personal.
+When it comes to mitochondrial disease, The Lily Foundation form a vital connection between families affected by the condition and the scientific community.
+We like to think of ourselves as the bridge between clinical insights and the personal experiences of patients.

 ION-PROM study